ibexa/documentation-user/docs/personalization/cross_content_type_reco.md

 ## Use cross content type in Page Builder blocks

-When scenarios are configured to display cross content type recommendations, you can use them in the two Page Builder blocks: Dynamic targeting and Personalized.
+When scenarios are configured to display cross content type recommendations, you can use them in the following Page Builder blocks: Dynamic targeting and Personalized.

 To get all output types in the [Personalized block](../site_organization/working_with_page.md#personalized-block), in the Page Builder mode perform the following: